Affordable access to quality health insurance was one of the main reasons the graduate students at MSU organized our Union.

 - Basic Needs (e.g., food and shelter)

 Each year, the Solidarity Grant Program has a finite amount to award to applicants, and the overseers of this program make every effort to steward the budget well and aim to help the greatest number of applicants experiencing hardship while being cognizant of concerns of social justice and the criticality of each individual’s financial need.
-For a more detailed description of how the program is run and decisions are made, please refer to our policy here.
+To learn more about how the program is run and decisions are made, please click here.

 Tuition Waiver Pool